Bratipah/LangBound-Dapp/README.md

 ## Shop

-In the Lang-Bound Shop, users can purchase additional "lives" for the quiz, ensuring uninterrupted language learning practice.
+In the Lang-Bound Shop, users can purchase additional "lives" for the quiz using the TBA accounts, ensuring uninterrupted language learning practice.
 This in-app currency helps keep users engaged and motivated.

 ## Language Community